toshan-luktuke/blog/_posts/2022-04-19-getting-started-with-gsoc.markdown

 source /opt/ros/foxy/setup.bash
 ```

-Since I hadn't done this before there were a few errors with `CMAKE_SOURCE_PATH` while installing the required `nav2` packages.
+Since I hadn't done this before there were a few errors with `CMAKE_SOURCE_DIR` while installing the required `nav2` packages.
 However after the above command was run, it worked like a charm.

 I did some reverse engineering using the `RQT` tool in ROS2 to figure out which topic messages were being sent to, to get the turtlebot to move.
 My search led me to the `/goal_pose` topic.
 From then it was a simple matter of writing a Python script to publish `PoseStamped()` messages to the topic, and watch the bot move via script.